flashwing-04/showtime-website-project-archive/content/ss21/bachelor/b4-manifesto/tech-stack.md

 {{<section title="Miro">}}

-**Miro** helped us to collect and order our ideas concerning the project to sort our thoughts.
+**Miro** helped us to collect and order our ideas concerning the project, to sort our thoughts.
 {{</section>}}

 {{<section title="GitHub">}}